 application will need will be included in your application's

 files.
 You may manually add indexes if you find a query that was not covered by

 your development testing.
 For more information on how to write indexes for your

 Why were my indexes marked as Error?

 They may be exploding indexes (Python | Java | Go), or may have encountered other similar problems when writing particular entities in your datastore.
 You can vacuum and re-attempt to build them by following the instructions in Queries (Python | Java | Go) and Indexes (Python | Java).

 Why do my indexes stay Building or Deleting for long periods of time?

 Even if you don't have many entities of the corresponding kind(s), the time indexes take to build or delete can vary widely depending on the total amount of data in your datastore, indexes currently building for other apps, and datastore load due to user requests, among other factors.
 In some cases, index jobs can take hours or even days to complete.

 Even so, we can sometimes help with indexes that seem to be stuck.
-If you think this has happened to your indexes, feel free to ask us on the group.
+If you think this has happened to your indexes, you can post a question to the google-appengine group.

 In the past, index jobs sometimes slowed down because worker shards were too large to be completed within the lease period.
 We initially addressed this by increasing the lease period.
 Later, we started splitting individual tablets into shards.